llm-workflow-engine/llm-workflow-engine/README.md

 To use this repository, you need `setuptools` installed.
 You can install it using `pip install setuptools`.
 Make sure that you have the last version of pip: `pip install --upgrade pip`

-To use the 'chatgpt-api' backend (the default), you need a database backend (SQLite by default, any configurable in SQLAlchemy allowed).
+To use the 'api' backend (the default), you need a database backend (SQLite by default, any configurable in SQLAlchemy allowed).

 ## Installation